 Driving in Thailand

 Although driving in Thailand can be frustrating, it is important to remain calm and be patient.
 Massive traffic volumes mean that it is usually better to use public transport within the cities, while some expats who regularly commute in urban areas hire a private driver.
 Traffic jams will ensure that getting to work is a slow process no matter who is driving.

 Driving between cities is far more manageable, and having a personal vehicle is often the best way to travel through the Thai countryside.
-The system of highways in Thailand is of a relatively high standard and links every part of the country, with most roads being in an acceptable condition.
-However, the roads on Ko Samui and Ko Pha-Ngan are infamously dangerous.
+The system of highways in Thailand is of a relatively high standard and links every part of the country, with most roads being in acceptable condition.
+That said, the roads on Koh Samui and Koh Pha-Ngan are infamously dangerous.
 Road accidents are one of the top causes of death for foreigners in Thailand.

-Expats should drive defensively and be prepared for erratic drivers as well as children and animals in the road.
+Expats should drive defensively and be prepared for erratic drivers as well as children and animals on the road.
 Driving in rural areas at night is not recommended.
-Drunk driving is a problem in Thailand and many cars do not have working headlights.
+Drink-driving is a problem in Thailand and many cars do not have working headlights.
 Buses driving recklessly on country roads can also be a hazard at night.

-Expats will need to apply for a Thai driving licence after three months in the country, and some insurers require the driver to have a Thai driver’s licence to be fully covered.
+Expats will need to apply for a Thai driving licence after three months of living in the country, and some insurers require the driver to have a Thai driving licence to be fully covered.
 Licences can be applied for at local transport offices or the Department of Land Transport in Bangkok.

 Air travel in Thailand

 Air travel is a fast and affordable way to travel longer distances in Thailand.
 Many low-cost airlines operate in the country, with Air Asia being one of the most popular.